There are no products in your shopping cart.

 ‘You wish it was you.
 If I could have taken it away and had it myself I would have changed that, just purely to protect her and the kids.’ – Kirk, partner

 When a woman is diagnosed with cervical cancer it can be an uncertain time.
-Partners of women affected by cervical cancer have told us that having information about what the women in their lives would be going through was very useful.
+Partners of women affected by cervical cancer have told us that having information about what the women in their lives may be going through, both physically and emotionally, was very useful.
 The links below will take you to more information on types of treatment and side effects related to cervical cancer and its treatment.

-You may find the following sections useful to help you understand more about cervical cancer, how it is caused and how it is staged when diagnosed and the possible treatment options:
+You may find the following sections useful to help you understand more about cervical cancer, how it is caused, how it is staged when diagnosed and the possible treatment options:

-Life after cancer can feel different, both for the woman affected, as well as her partner.
-Your partner may be facing short- as well as long-term side effects of treatment.
+Life after cancer can feel different, both for the woman affected and for her partner.
+Your partner may be facing short- as well as long-term side effects from the treatment she has had.
 The following links provide more details on the issues your partner may be facing after treatment has finished:

-You can find general information in ourcervical cancer section.
+You can also find more general information in our cervical cancer section.

 You may also want to read more about the experiences of women and their partners going through cervical cancer in our new research report called ‘Cervical cancer stories’.
 From this work we also created a series of films highlighting the experiences of seven women who took part in the research.